aheber/ObjectAgnosticLightingComponent/README.md

 </p>
 </details>

 At this point we're doing very little.
-If you wanted the record id you'd pull it from the address bar and if you're looking at an account record and don't know it is an account record, you might be beyond help.
+There are lots of ways to get the record id without a custom component but I do find it helpful to have the objects API name readily available.

 That said, we are on track.
-You can take this component and place it on any record in your whole system and it would work, as nearly worthless as that is... but we're getting there.
+You can take this component and place it on any record in your whole system and it would work, the value of this is questionable but we're getting there.

 ### Add Lighting Data Service to the component

 The first piece of value we're going to add will be Lightning Data Service.
 Lightning Data Service is designed to allow a component easy access to record data.
 Finally we can get some real work done without Apex!
-Lightning Data Service implements a cache strategy to help reduce trips to the server, if we ask it for data it will get it for us, either from the cache held on the client, or by going to the server for the data.
+Lightning Data Service implements a cache strategy to help reduce trips to the server, if we ask it for data it will get it for us, either from the cache held on the client or by going to the server for the data.
 Luckily we don't have to worry about how it does it, we just ask for the data and the data magically appears.
 Lightning Data Service also handles security, if your user shouldn't see the field data they won't see the data.

-OK, that was a lot of talking, more code please!

 To add Lighting Data Service we just need a few more lines in our component.
 We'll add attributes to hold the record itself, the field values, and if needed any errors.
-To make the future easier we're also going to add an array of values for the specific fields we want to get from the database.
+To make the future easier we're also going to add an array of values for the specific fields we want to get from the database rather than defining the list of fields directly in the component's fields value.

 We'll add the force:recordData component to our system, this is the connection to Lighting Data Service.
-We link all the attributes we've added to the component so we can use it later.
+We link all the attributes we've added to the component so we can use them later.

+You can add these in the component file right underneath the opening _aura:component_ tag.

 ```html
     <aura:attribute name="record" type="Object"/>
     <aura:attribute name="simpleRecord" type="Object"/>
     <aura:attribute name="recordError" type="String"/>

     <!-- record that we're sitting on -->
     <aura:attribute name="recordfields" type="String[]" default="Name,CreatedBy.Name,CreatedDate,OwnerId"/>